zallison/async_webscraper_openwebui/README.md

 Data of type XML or JSON will be parsed and returned as Python data structures (JSON -> dict/list; XML -> xml.etree.ElementTree.Element).

+**Site Handlers**: The library now supports custom domain-specific handlers via the `SiteHandler` base class.
+Wikipedia is implemented as a handler that uses the MediaWiki API.
+You can register custom handlers for other sites.
+Public APIs remain unchanged.

 -----
 ## Features:
 - Runs locally